arbenoruci-pixel/owner-op-road-ready/PATCH_V92_4_SIMPLE_DRIVER_UI_NOTES.md

 requested simple-driver structure (status strip → TODAY → LAST 14 DAYS).
 This is a presentation-only change.
 No compliance logic, no routes, and no other screens were modified.

-The Motive screenshots were used only as a structural reference (simple list, row layout, short labels).
+The reference screenshots were used only as a structural reference (simple list, row layout, short labels).
 The visual identity here is original: own header style, own status chips, own spacing/typography, own warning treatment, calm blue accent (#1a73e8).